 A crowd of characters doing improv. comedy on the Bowery.

 A voice for Honda, Suave, Christian Children’s Fund, etc.

 A voice for a blue brontosaurus real estate agent on Dinosaurs, in addition to many guest dinosaurs.

 There’ve also been other guest spots on TV, other movies, thankfully dead comedy pilots, and a variety of off-off Broadway and regional theatre fiascos.

-I wrote and performed a solo show, An Evening With Eve, in which I played the Old Testament’s most infamous woman, and some of her mythical friends, waxing philosophical and sometimes musical.
-I wrote and recorded The Return of King Lillian, in which I played all the characters.
+I wrote and performed a solo show, An Evening With Eve, in which I played the Old Testament’s most infamous woman and some of her mythical friends, waxing philosophical and sometimes musical.
+I wrote and recorded The Return of King Lillian, in which I play all the characters.